wq/wq/docs/app/store.js.md

 [wq/store.js]

-**wq/store.js** is a [wq.app] module providing a [localForage]-backed storage API for retrieving and querying JSON data from a web service via AJAX.  wq/store.js is used internally by [wq/app.js] to store application configuration values as well as model data (via [wq/model.js]).
+**wq/store.js** is a [wq.app] module providing a persistent storage API for retrieving and querying JSON data from a web service via AJAX.  wq/store.js is used internally by [wq/app.js] to store application configuration values as well as model data (via [wq/model.js]).  wq/store.js relies on [localForage] to handle the work of storing data offline in IndexedDB, localStorage, or WebSQL.
+The wq/store.js API uses [Promises][Promise] extensively to facilitate asynchronous usage.

 Unlike other similar libraries, wq/store.js does not attempt to immediately and transparently mirror local data changes to the server via a REST API.
 This is by design.  wq/store.js is meant to be used in offline-capable mobile data entry applications that require explicit control over when and how local changes are "synced" to the server.
 Thus, wq/store.js is almost always used in conjunction with [wq/outbox.js] to sync changes back to the server.

-> *Note*: In wq.app 0.8.0, the wq/store.js API was completely overhauled.
-Specifically,
->
->   1. The storage API is now entirely asynchronous and [Promise]-based
->   2. The List API and the Outbox Methods are now in separate [wq/model.js] and [wq/outbox.js] modules, respectively.
->   3. [localForage] is used instead of `localStorage`.
-Depending on the browser, this means using either `IndexedDB` or `WebSQL` to store data, both of which provide significantly more storage space than `localStorage`.
->   4. Like all wq.app modules in 0.8.0, the `init()` function now takes a single configuration argument.
->
-> See the [0.7 docs] for the old API.

 ## API